National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia

 Wear a Green Square

 The Green Square Campaign is an NCCM initiative that takes place in the week leading up to January 29th every year to remember the victims and survivors of the Quebec City mosque attack.
-The campaign encourages Canada to wear a patch of green fabric from January 25 to January 29 in solidarity with the victims and survivors.
+The campaign encourages Canada to wear a patch of green fabric in solidarity with the victims and survivors.
 The green square represents the green carpets of the Quebec City mosque, where the victims last stood to pray.
 Learn more here.

 In the workplace, this day of remembrance is also an opportunity to familiarize ourselves with UFCW Canada Anti-Islamophobia resources, created in partnership with the NCCM: